Search

 Systems For Human Fall Detection

-There are different approaches to design a fall detection system.
+There are different approaches to designing a fall detection system.
 Such systems depend on the types of devices selected for data acquisition, the location in which these devices are placed, and how fall detection is applied.
 Fall detection systems, in broad terms, can be classified as wearable, ambient, and vision-based ones:

 2. Placed sensors: Other systems include sensors that are placed around the monitored person and include pressure, infrared, acoustic, or radio-frequency sensors.